-BUSINESS OF ART & DESIGN:
+BUSINESS OF ART & DESIGN

-Art portfolios are NOT required for Business of Art and Design majors.
-However, applicants are encouraged to submit a creative project portfolio documenting interests and creative activities that are an outlet for personal expression.
+Business of Art and Design applicants fulfill the portfolio requirement by submitting a creative project portfolio that documents interests and creative activities that are an outlet for personal expression.
 Personal creativity reflective of innovation, collaboration, and imagination should be the thread of the portfolio.